-- If you leave County service, you will be offered the opportunity to elect and pay for continued health coverage for up to 18 months (29 months if you are disabled) under a federal law known as COBRA.
+If you leave County service, you will be offered the opportunity to elect and pay for continued health coverage for up to 18 months (29 months if you are disabled) under a federal law known as COBRA.
 When federal COBRA coverage ends, you may be entitled to extend coverage further under California law.
 In addition, under federal COBRA, your dependents may be entitled to elect and pay for continued coverage for up to a total of 36 months if certain "qualifying events" occur during the 18-month period.
-When you first become covered under a County-sponsored health plan, you should receive a notice that explains your rights and obligations under COBRA as well as a notice explaining your rights and obligations under COBRA as well as a notice of you did not receive your notices or need new copies. - Optional group variable universal life (GVUL) is fully portable.
-You can keep this coverage, at the same group rates, as long as you pay the full premiums after you end employment with the County. - Also see pages 43-49 for more information about COBRA and Cal-COBRA.
+When you first become covered under a County-sponsored or Union-sponsored health plan, you should receive a notice that explains your rights and obligations under COBRA as well as a notice explaining your rights and obligations under California law.
+Please contact the Benefits Hotline at 213-388-9982 if you did not receive your notices or need new copies.
+Also, see page 47 through 52 for more information about COBRA and Cal-COBRA.